Our Approach to Teaching the Curriculum

 The National Curriculum dictates WHAT needs to be taught, we decide HOW it is taught.

 Our approach is Topic based.
 We believe that linking subjects together under a common theme gives learning in the classroom a context, and motivates the children.
 Therefore, Science, Geography and History content is divided into a ‘cycle’ of topics.
-Wherever possible, English is linked to the topics.
+English is taught using the 'Talk for Writing' approach.
 Some areas of the curriculum will not fit the topic outline and will therefore be taught discretely.
-In Years 1 to 6 the topics are planned on a two year cycle, due to the mixed year nature of our class structure.

 The Foundation Stage Classes plan a variety of whole class and structured play activities to develop skills across the Early Years Foundation Stage Profile.
 Practical activities are designed to support:

 Understanding of the World

 Expressive Arts and Design

 Children work indoors and outdoors to learn and apply new vocabulary, and are encouraged to record their learning though writing, drawing and taking photographs.